 Relaxation, comfort, and other life tasks are all legitimate.

 You can then recognize that capital-R “Resistance” that blocks you from doing the hard work – as Steven Pressfield identifies in The War of Art.
 This Resistance is normal for anyone taking charge of the creative process.

-So it’s normal to procrastinate on creating a video pitch.
+It’s normal to procrastinate on creating a video pitch.

 But you can become an anti-procrastinator.